The Surprisingly Harmful Effects of Complaining

 A negative attitude can have repercussions on your well-being and on those around you.
 Learn about the harmful effects of complaining and make a change!

 Following that train of thought, complaining constantly is an example.
 Despite what many people think, saying discouraging phrases to people around you affects your health and theirs.
 Thus, there are many harmful effects of complaining.

 A habit that affects your health

-There’s an endless number of habits that aren’t healthy for your body.
-Among them, using tobacco, alcohol, and being sedentary stand out.
+There are many habits that aren’t healthy for your body.
+Among them, using tobacco, alcohol, and leading a sedentary lifestyle stand out.

 All of these habits are toxic to your health.
 However, there are habits that aren’t known or seen as such.